Science Fair

 • Students in grades 7 through 12 should have a log book to show the judges.
 This is an important part of your project’s mark (10%).
 This website has suggestions for setting up and using your logbook.

-• Bring a water bottle and also bring something to do while you are waiting for the judges as you will be at your project for an extended period of time. ( book, phone, video game, homework, schoolwork etc).
+• Bring something to do while you are waiting for the judges.
+While some activities will be provided, you will be at your project for an extended period of time. (book, phone, video game, homework, schoolwork, etc).

 No comments: